Gifted & Talented (G/T) education

-The state of Texas defines a gifted and talented student as a child or youth who performs at or shows the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience or environment, and who:
+The state of Texas defines a gifted and talented student as a child or youth who performs at or shows the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience or environment.
+These students:

-- Exhibits high performance capabilities in an intellectual, creative or artistic area,
+- Show high-performance capabilities in an intellectual, creative or artistic area,

-- Possesses an unusual capacity for leadership, or
+- Possess an unusual capacity for leadership, or

 What is expected of a gifted/talented student?